 Every day, at least nine people die and 1,000 are injured in distracted driving crashes.
 Texting, phone calls, dashboard touchscreens, and more, all play a part in taking our eyes off the road.
-In an effort to recognize the dangers of distracted driving, and encourage safety when on the road, the National Safety Council recognizes April as Distracted Driving Awareness Month.
+In an effort to recognize the dangers of distracted driving, and encourage safety when on the road, the National Safety Council recognizes October as Distracted Driving Awareness Month in 2020.

 On November 25, 2008, the life of Shelley Forney was changed forever as her 9-year-old daughter was hit by an SUV while riding her bike home from school.
 The driver was looking down at their cell phone and, in that brief instant, everything changed.
 After the accident, Shelley worked for change.
 She knew her daughter's accident was avoidable and hoped her personal story could make a lasting impression that would inspire change.